Christmas in Basel

 Looking for electronics?
 Try MediaMarkt either online or at the Basel SBB, or Interdiscount at Marktplatz.
 There are also lots of other locations for these stores.

 At Christmas time, there are some specific days for late night and sunday shopping.
-Late-night Christmas shopping can be done on Thursday, November 23, 2017 until 10 pm and the stores are open on Sunday December 10 and 17, 2017 from 1 to 6 pm.
+Late-night Christmas shopping can be done on Thursday, Nov 26, 2019 until 10 pm in some stores and some stores are open on Sunday December 15 and 22, 2019 from 1 to 6 pm.

 There are two Christmas markets in Basel, one at Barfüsserplatz (open 11am-8pm), one at Münsterplatz (open 11am-6pm).
 The Christmas markets are beautifully decorated, and have stalls that sell delicious food and great gift ideas.
 There are almost 200 stalls selling a diverse variety of products from wooden cabins.
 If you’re hungry, stop for a slice of flammkuchen (traditional Alsace pizza), some roasted chestnuts or a flame-grilled sausage.
 Thirsty?
 How about a gluhwein (spiced hot wine) or a hot chocolate.
 You’ll also find beautiful christmas decorations and you can make your own candles if you are so inclined.
 Check the city website for the details, or just head into town and join the fun!

 New Year’s Eve in Basel

 New year’s eve is known as Silvester (named after the death of Pope Silvester) in Switzerland.
 Other than that small difference, it’s celebrated much the way it is in the rest of the world.
 Bars are open late, everyone is in a festive mood and there are people and dancing everywhere, so wear comfortable shoes.
 Also, I would suggest that you try not to drive a bicycle or car that evening, if at all possible!
 Also, be extra careful crossing streets as far too many people still drink and drive.